Pandahead33/provider-directory/README.md

 - Ability to add, edit, remove a contact.
 - Sort and filter by any field
 - Search (basic keyword on any field)
-- Action History tracking operations that can be rewinded/fast forward
+- Rewind/fast forward operations with Action History

 ## Extras
 - Written in Typescript